 - reduced ability to think rationally

 Symptoms can depend on a person’s body weight, medical conditions, and history of alcohol usage.

 If someone continues to drink alcohol, they will experience increasingly severe symptoms.
 Symptoms associated with heavy alcohol consumption include:

 - loss of consciousness

-If someone misuses Adderall repeatedly, they can develop very unpleasant symptoms, even if they have a prescription for the medication.
+If someone misuses Adderall repeatedly they can develop adverse symptoms.
+This may happen even if they have a prescription for the medication.
 Adderall can also cause different symptoms in people who are not using it for medical purposes or not taking it as prescribed.

-Symptoms and side effects of repeated Adderall misuse include:
+Symptoms and side effects of repeated Adderall misuse can include: